Cleaning Up the Streets: Understanding Motivations, Mental Models, and Concerns of Users Flagging Social Media Content: Conclusion

 \section{Conclusion}

-Our study examined why end-users flag, their experiences with flagging mechanisms, their mental models of the flagging pipeline, and reasons why they may hesitate to flag.
+At a time in which user participation in social media moderation is being recognized as increasingly vital~\cite{jhaver2023personalizing,jhaver2022filterbuddy,vaccaro2021contestability}, our study serves as a starting point for exploring how users report inappropriate content and how mechanisms like flags can be designed to better facilitate these interactions.
+Our research examined why end-users flag, their experiences with flagging mechanisms, their mental models of the flagging pipeline, and reasons why they may hesitate to flag.
 We found that users perceive flags not as a stop-gap solution that compensates for platforms' limited moderation resources but as an essential avenue to voice their disagreements with the curated content.
 Our participants' willingness to contribute their time, even going as far as personally contacting the people who post content they flag to take it down, shows users' investment in addressing online harms.
-Our analysis shows that flagging serves as an act of generalized reciprocity for users.
 However, we found a lack of procedural transparency in flagging implementations undermines users' trust in them.
-Many questions about how to optimally design flagging interfaces or what role other stakeholders, such as flagged users, moderators, and bots, play remain unanswered.
-We call for researchers to investigate these questions and examine flags as part of an ecology of communication tools individuals use to address online harms.
+We call for further exploration of how flagging interfaces can be better designed and integrated with other moderation tools to create more transparent and effective ecosystems for addressing online harm.